VictorKwong/AccessProject/README.md

 - Regular Event?
 - To be continue

-- Can use "Collect all" button to collect all Resource
+- Can use "Collect all" button to collect all Resource (auto collect)

+- Gem System
+- This will represent "real money"

 - Test Token
 ## Upgrading notes pseudo code